Defense Secretary Esper Says U.S. Plans To Cut Troops In Germany By A Third

 A former commander of the U.S. European Command blasted those moves in a series of tweets Wednesday.

 "What is obvious to me — having served 12 years in Germany and having participated in the last force structure change from 2004-2011, this is not a 'strategic' move," retired Lt.
-Gen. Mark Hertling wrote on Twitter Wednesday.
+Gen. Mark Hertling wrote on Twitter.
 "It is specifically a directed personal insult from Trump to our great & very supportive ally Germany."

 Hanging over Wednesday's announcement is the presidential election in November and the time it would take to implement the changes.